the-vu will be closing down

 Since this magazine is so full of scooting articles, I should say that I had no issues scooting in the LiteRides, obviously with the heel strap flipped to the back.
 I could still twist to switch feet, although some riders keep too much unnecessary grip tape onboard for this important technique.

 So if you have the money, space, and curiosity, pick up a pair of each, (on clearance sale if possible), and try them out to find your own preference.
-If you can only manage one pair, get the Classics.
+If you can only manage one pair, definitely get the Classics.

 It is also worth mentioning that Classic and LiteRide Crocs clogs are just two of many varieties these days.
 Some are designed for prolonged outdoor use, and some are work specific, beyond just kitchens and hospitals, and there are new designs coming out all the time.
 And now there are also big name-brand imitators riding the foam wave, albeit late to Crocs original game.